 The Wellcome Trust – HRB Dublin Centre for Clinical Research (DCCR) is a major investment in clinical research infrastructure being made by the Wellcome Trust and HRB.
-The aim of the DCCR is to provide the infrastructure – the physical space, facilities and trained staff – needed to support collaborative clinical research studies across Dublin involving the TCD, UCD and RCSI Medical Schools and their associated teaching hospitals.
-The DCCR network includes research activities taking place at RCSI Clinical Research Centre at Beaumont Hospital and the UCD Clinical Research Centre at Mater Misericordae University Hospital and St. Vincent’s University Hospital and the new clinical research centre at St. James’s Hospital when completed in 2013.
+The aim of the DCCR is to provide the infrastructure – the physical space, facilities and trained staff – needed to support collaborative clinical research studies across Dublin involving the TCD, UCD and RCSI Medical Schools, their associated teaching hospitals and Molecular Medicine Ireland.
+The DCCR network includes research activities taking place at RCSI Clinical Research Centre at Beaumont Hospital and the UCD Clinical Research Centre at Mater Misericordae University Hospital and St. Vincent’s University Hospital and the newly opened Wellcome Trust – HRB Clinical Research Facility at St. James’s Hospital (www.sjhcrf.ie).

 The Objectives of the Dublin Centre for Clinical Research